 As any aspiring Mary Poppins will tell you, making picking-up fun gets the job done more quickly and easily.
 Use a bright, happy print and hang the caddy at kid-height.
-We chose some frisky foxes from Robert Kaufman’s adorable Urban Zoologie collection, and the binding is done is a soft flannel.
-The original stripe flannel we chose is not longer readily available.
-Below are a few new flannels we liked in combination with the cute foxes:
+We originally chose some frisky foxes from Robert Kaufman’s adorable Urban Zoologie collection, and the binding is done is a soft flannel.

 The caddy is really meant to be spot cleaned, but it could be machine-washed on the gentle cycle and hung to dry.
 It will need to be pressed prior to re-hanging and re-filling.
 Anytime you’re working with flannel, we do recommend pre-washing as it shrinks more that most fabrics.